-Some commercial products may increase gloss on the instrument panel.
-The increase in gloss may cause annoying reflections in the windshield and even make it difficult to see through the windshield under certain conditions.
-Notice: Air fresheners contain solvents that may cause damage to plastics and painted surfaces.
-Follow the manufacturer's instructions when using air fresheners in the vehicle.
-If air freshener comes in contact with paint or a plastic surface, blot immediately with a soft cloth.
-Damage caused by using air fresheners would not be covered by the vehicle warranty.
+Do not use cleaners that increase gloss, especially on the instrument panel.
+Reflected glare can decrease visibility through the windshield under certain conditions.

+Notice: Use of air fresheners may cause permanent damage to plastics and painted surfaces.
+If an air freshener comes in contact with any plastic or painted surface in the vehicle, blot immediately and clean with a soft cloth dampened with a mild soap solution.
+Damage caused by air fresheners would not be covered by the vehicle warranty.